tezos-commons/baseDAO/docs/specification.md

 ## Ledger

-Every address that is stored in ledger is associated with its balance associated with the frozen token id.
+Every address that is stored in the ledger is associated with its balance associated with the frozen token id as well as to any other custom tokens.

 # Errors

-In error scenarios the baseDAO contract fails with a string or a pair where the first item is a string.
+In error scenarios the contract fails with a string or a pair where the first item is a string.

 Here is a summary of all the strings used as error messages.
 We start with standard FA2 errors which are part of the FA2 specification.